-All petroleum deposits existing in their natural condition in strata lying within the jurisdiction of Albania are the exclusive property of the Albanian State
+All the hydrocarbon deposits that exist in their natural state in the strata that lie within the jurisdiction of Albania are the exclusive property of the Albanian state.

-"The Petroleum Law (Exploration and Production)" expressly permits the Ministry Energy and Industry to enter into a Petroleum Agreement, under which an oil company may be granted exclusive rights to explore for and produce oil and gas.
+"The Law on Hydrocarbons (Exploration and Production)" explicitly allows the Ministry of Infrastructure and Energy to enter into a Petroleum Agreement under which a petroleum company may be granted exclusive rights to explore and produce oil / gas within a certain zone / block.

-The Government's objective is to negotiate terms with the oil industry, which are fair and balanced, bearing in mind the usual risk associated with exploration and the State's legitimate right for revenues as owner of natural resources.
-At the same time based on the fiscal law the Albanian Government pursue to encourage the development of small and marginal discoveries.
+The purpose of the Government is to negotiate terms and conditions with the Company, which is fair and balanced, taking into account the usual risk associated with exploration and the legitimate right of the state to revenue as the owner of natural resources.
+At the same time, based on fiscal law, the Albanian Government intends to encourage the development of small and marginal discoveries.